March 12, 2026 (3mo ago)

 Written by Temps Team

 TL;DR: WireGuard's ~4,000-line codebase delivers roughly 3x the throughput of OpenVPN (WireGuard whitepaper).
-You can create a private mesh network across multiple cloud providers by generating key pairs, assigning private IPs, and configuring each node's peer list.
-For clusters beyond 3-4 servers, automated key exchange tools eliminate the N-squared configuration burden.
+For clusters beyond 3-4 servers, automated key exchange tools eliminate the per-node configuration burden.
+Temps bundles userspace WireGuard (boringtun) directly in its binary — one command adds a worker node to the mesh without editing any config files.

 Cloud provider VPC networks can't cross vendor boundaries — your AWS instances can't natively reach Hetzner servers.
 According to Flexera's 2024 State of the Cloud Report, 89% of enterprises now use a multi-cloud strategy, which means cross-provider communication is the rule, not the exception.